-MUSIC & MEMORY is a non-profit organisation that brings personalised music into the lives of older people living with cognitive impairment through digital music technology, vastly improving quality of life.
+Music & Memory UK is a charity that brings personalised music into the lives of older people living with cognitive impairment through digital music technology, vastly improving quality of life.

 We train nursing home staff and other health and care professionals, as well as family caregivers, in how to create and provide personalised playlists using MP3 players that enable those struggling with Alzheimer’s, dementia and other cognitive and physical challenges to reconnect with the world through music-triggered memories.